networknt/json-schema-validator/doc/collector-context.md

 #### How to use CollectorContext

 Objects of CollectorContext live on ThreadLocal which is unique for every thread.
-This allows users to add objects to context at many points in the framework like Formats,Validators (Effectively CollectorContext can be used at any touch point in the validateAndCollect method thread call).
+This allows users to add objects to context at many points in the framework like Formats, Validators (Effectively CollectorContext can be used at any touch point in the validateAndCollect method thread call).

-CollectorContext instance can be obtained by calling the getInstance static method on CollectorContext.This method gives an instance from the ThreadLocal for the current thread.
+CollectorContext instance can be obtained by calling the getInstance static method on CollectorContext.
+This method gives an instance from the ThreadLocal for the current thread.

 Collectors are added to CollectorContext.
-Collectors allows to collect the objects.
+Collectors allow to collect the objects.
 A Collector is added to CollectorContext with a name and corresponding Collector instance.

 ```
 CollectorContext collectorContext = CollectorContext.getInstance();